ibexa/documentation-developer/docs/tutorials/extending_admin_ui/3b_adding_edit_button_content_list.md

 # Step 3b - Adding Edit button to content list

 In this step you will add an edit button to the content list.
-The following tutorial is requires the completed [Step 2 - Creating a content list](2_creating_a_content_list.md).
+The following tutorial is requires the completed [Step 2 - Creating a top menu item](2_creating_a_content_list.md).

 ## Modify the controller